uc-cdis/indexd/docs/migration_to_single_table_indexd.md

 # Running Data Migration for Single Table Indexd

 ## A. Prepare Database and Configuration
 1. **Deploy the version of IndexD** that contains Single Table Indexd.
-Alembic, used for database migration, should create a new table named `records` in the IndexD database.
+Alembic, used for database migrations, should create a new table named `records` in the IndexD database.
 Note that this is a database migration and NOT a data migration.
 2. **Create clone database:**
 ```
     # create a new database